DoDAO-io/dodao-defi-course/generated/questions/blockchain_basics.md

 Hint: NoHint

 Explanation: A block in blockchain cannot have more than one parent because they have unique hash pointer attached to it.
-Hence , two blocks cannot point to the same block.
+Hence, two blocks cannot point to the same block.

 ---

-##### Blocks in Blockchain as linked to each to each other .......
+##### Blocks in Blockchain as linked to each other .......

 - [x]  Backward direction
 - [ ]  Forward direction